hieu3210/pyLTS/README.md

  This project was created by PyCharm

-# HA MODEL WITH 2 GENERATORS, 2 HEDGES DEFINITION
+# HA MODEL WITH 2 GENERATORS, 2 HEDGES
 Generators:
 - c_plus = +
 - c_minus = -